-- Donald E Chipman Graduate History Scholarship awarded to a full-timeUNT Department of History Graduate student. - Friends of the Department of History Scholarship awarded to a full-time UNT Department of History Graduate student. - Hatton W. Sumners Scholarship awarded to full-time UNT Department of History Doctoral student engaged in the preparation of their Dissertation on some aspect of American History.
-Preference is given to students with a dissertation topic on some aspect of the U.S. Constitution, or Political or Economic History. - History Excellence Scholarship awarded to a full-time Undergraduate student at UNT with a minimum 3.5 cumulative GPA, or to a full-time Graduate student in History with a minimum cumulative GPA of 3.8. - Jack B. Scroggs Graduate Scholarship Fund awarded to a Doctoral student to allow them to complete their dissertation without duties owed the Department. - Jim Berry Pearson Scholarship awarded to a full-time Graduate student who is seeking knowledge for the sake of knowledge itself. - Ledbetter Family Scholarship available to a full-time UNT student (Undergraduate or Graduate) majoring in History. - Major General Olinto Mark Barsanti Graduate Fellowship in Military History awarded to a full-time Graduate student with a concentration in Military History.
-Student must devote full-time to graduate studies and may not work more than 20 hours per week.
-Applicants must provide a record of publications and scholarly presentations and letters of recommendations should attest to the integrity and professional/academic potential of the candidate.
+- Donald E Chipman Graduate History Scholarship awarded to a full-timeUNT Department of History Graduate student. - Friends of the Department of History Scholarship awarded to a full-time UNT Department of History Graduate student. - Gordon R. Carpenter Scholarship awarded to full-time or part-time UNT Department of History Doctoral student engaged in the preparation of their Dissertation on some aspect of American History, with a minimum cumulative GPA of 3.25.
+Preference is given to students with a dissertation topic on some aspect of the U.S. Constitution, or Political or Economic History. - History Excellence Scholarship awarded to a full-time Undergraduate student at UNT with a minimum 3.5 cumulative GPA, or to a full-time Graduate student in History with a minimum cumulative GPA of 3.8. - History Faculty Scholarship awarded to a Graduate student in History who has demonstrated superior ability in the study of History. - Hurley Graduate Scholarship awarded to a Graduate student in History who is studying Military History - Jack B. Scroggs Graduate Scholarship Fund awarded to a Doctoral student to allow them to complete their dissertation without duties owed the Department.
+A student cannot work as a TA or TF for the department. - Jim Berry Pearson Scholarship awarded to a full-time Graduate student with a minimum cumulative GPA of 3.0 who is seeking knowledge for the sake of knowledge itself. - Ledbetter Family Scholarship available to a full-time UNT student (Undergraduate or Graduate) majoring in History.